Car safety features explained

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Browsing the options list of a new car, it can be tempting to choose high-end entertainment kit and technology and overlook advanced safety features.
+Browsing the options list of a new car, it can be tempting to opt for high-end entertainment kit and convenience-boosting technology, over advanced safety features.

-And while it’s never nice to think about the worst that might happen on the road, ensuring your car has the right safety features can make all the difference in a collision.
+While it’s never nice to think about the worst that might happen on the road, ensuring your car has the right safety features can make all the difference in an accident.

-Thankfully, cars have never been safer, and manufacturers are continually developing vehicle technology to not only mitigate the effects of a collision but, in some cases, avoid one altogether.
+Thankfully, new cars have never been safer.
+Manufacturers are continually developing vehicle safety technology to not only mitigate the effects of a collision but, in some cases, avoid one altogether.

 Much of this technology is included as standard, but often varies from model to model.
-For instance, side airbags for rear passengers is often offered only as an optional extra, so it’s worth considering carefully.
+For instance, side airbags for rear passengers is often only offered as an optional extra, so it’s worth considering carefully.

-Vehicle safety kit can be classified as ‘active’, which will take action before an accident to improve safety, and ‘passive’, which operates to protect passengers once a crash has happened.
+Vehicle safety kit can be classified in two ways: ‘active’, which will intervene before an accident to improve safety; ‘passive’, which operates to protect passengers once a crash has happened.

-Discover the cars we recommend by viewing our Best Buys.
+Discover the cars our experts recommend - see our best cars.

 Active safety features explained